paul-stubley/Climbing/README.md

 - Climber - A class to hold information about a climber, the routes they have attempted/climbed and when.

+The class descriptions can be found in the `climbing_package/pgs_climbing` directory

 ## Example output

 It currently has two basic visual summary methods, one on the crag class summarising the routes at that crag: